Cropped Martinez Immigration Virtual Immigration Attorney Horizontal Logopng

 1. Lawful Permanent Resident Status

-• Will expire within the next six months, or
+• Will expire within six months

 • Has already expired

-3. Compliance with U.S. Immigration Laws
+3. Compliance With U.S. Immigration Laws

 • Immigration fraud or misrepresentation